mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * A new section has been created in the Decision management guide on how to collect offer decisioning feedback in Adobe Experience Platform, including which offers are displayed and how users interact with them.
 [Read more](../offers/data-collection/data-collection.md)
 * A new subsection has been added to the **Create decision** section to explain the difference between evaluating criteria in a sequential order or at the same time.
 [Read more](../offers/offer-activities/create-offer-activities.md#evaluation-criteria-order)
 * A guardrail has been added for read audience journeys with incremental read.
 You cannot create a new version, you need to duplicate the journey.
 [Read more](../start/guardrails.md#journey-versions-g)
+* The use case on how to limit throughput put has been updated with information on throttling capabilities.
+[Read more](../building-journeys/limit-throughput.md)
+* A note has been added to specify that scalar arrays are not supported in response payload definition.
+[Read more](../datasource/external-data-sources.md)
+* The section on profile cap conditions has been updated.
+[Read more](../building-journeys/condition-activity.md#profile_cap)

 ## February 2023 {#feb-2023}

 * All new features and improvements coming with [!DNL Journey Optimizer] Feb '23 release have been detailed in the documentation.
 [Read more](release-notes.md)
+* Information has been added about the canvas toolbar.
+[Read more](../building-journeys/using-the-journey-designer.md#gs-journey-design)
+* Information has been added to state that internal Adobe addresses are not allowed in URLs and APIs.
+[Read more](../start/guardrails.md)
 * A note has been added in the API-triggered campaigns documentation to specify that contextual attributes passed into the request cannot exceed 50kb.
 [Read more](../campaigns/api-triggered-campaigns.md#contextual)
 * Information was added on how opt-out information is stored in the **Consent Service Dataset** after recipients are unsubscribed through a landing page.
 [Read more](../landing-pages/lp-use-cases.md#configure-opt-out)

 ## January 2023 {#jan-2023}

 * All new features and improvements coming with [!DNL Journey Optimizer] Jan '23 release have been detailed in the documentation.
 [Read more](release-notes.md)
+* Information has been added on custom authentication endpoints in the capping documentation.
+[Read more](../configuration/external-systems.md)
+* A new custom authentication example has been added in the external datasources section.
+[Read more](../datasource/external-data-sources.md#custom-authentication-mode)
+* A note has been added about Data Collection Core Service (DCCS) for event-triggered journeys.
+[Read more](../start/guardrails.md#events-g)
+* A note on identity namespace retrieval has been added in the [Read audience](../building-journeys/read-audience.md), [Segment qualification](../building-journeys/segment-qualification-events.md) and [Event creation](../event/about-creating.md) sections.
 * Accessibility features in [!DNL Journey Optimizer] are now grouped in a dedicated page.
 [Read more](../start/accessibility.md)
+* The examples have been updated in the Operators section of the advanced expression editor documentation.
+[Read more](../building-journeys/expression/operators.md)
+* A note has been added about the limitation on lookup with array of objects.
+[Read more](../event/experience-event-schema.md#relationships_limitations)
 * Added a new page about data management in [!DNL Journey Optimizer].
 [Read more](../data/gs-data.md)
 * Added a table listing all codes that can be returned in the response when delivering offers using the Decisioning API.
 [Read more](../offers/api-reference/offer-delivery-api/decisioning-api.md)